 An application protocol is basically any protocol that may be run over a channel-including the channel protocols themselves.
 We distinguish two kinds of application protocols: abstract and concrete ones.
 The abstract ones focus on some high-level task and rely on the assumption that their messages are exchanged over a secure channel, but leave it abstract how that channel is implemented; SMTP is an example.
-This gives rise to the so-called realizecomposition where the assumed channel of the abstract application is implemented by a concrete protocol.
+This gives rise to the so-called realize-composition where the assumed channel of the abstract application is implemented by a concrete protocol.
 In contrast, a concrete application protocol already incorporates all the needed security mechanisms-i.e., we require that these protocols alone are already secure.
-For instance the protocol ca in Fig. 1 only insures confidentiality of message M but not integrity/authentication.
+For instance the protocol ca in Fig. I only insures confidentiality of message M but not integrity/authentication.
 The embed composition means running a concrete application protocol over a secure channel.
 This is what any form of VPN or secure layer protocol does: embedding the application protocols into a secure shell that the application is not aware of.
 In our concrete application ca this could be either to additionally ensure integrity of messages, or simply as a redundant layer of security that-hopefully-does not hurt the application.
-We focus here on this latter kind of embed composition and concrete application protocols, and leave the variant of the abstract application protocols and corresponding realize composition to the extended version of the paper [16].
-We summarize embed and realize composition under the term vertical composition.